pietrop/pietrop.github.io/_posts/blog/2016-04-07-beyond_video_as_black_boxes_on_the_web.md

 YouTube also provides a [data API](https://developers.google.com/youtube/v3/docs/captions/download)to retrieve captions. however it was not clear how you would go about retrieve automatically generated captions through the API, as these need for the language to be set before the caption is generated.

-But most importantly the disadvantage is that, in version two Google announced it was going to discontinue access to the captioning service through the API.
+But most importantly the disadvantage is that, in version two google announced it was going to discontinue access to the captioning service through the API.

 However despite this still being available through version 3 of the API.

 Google/YouTube might have no commitment on their part in maintaining this service as part of the API long term, as they have recently launched launched [Cloud Speech API](https://cloud.google.com/speech/?utm_source=google&utm_medium=cpc&utm_campaign=2015-q2-cloud-na-solutions-bkws-freetrial-en&gclid=Cj0KEQjwrZ24BRC098fr-OqnuMkBEiQAKQ9lgJaRlwhGeDmdGPm8XAJSXwEal7jlBEy6DH1Tyt2g3VUaAm6S8P8HAQ).

-Automatically generated transcriptions are a big component of this type of project.
-Therefore it is sensible to define an interface for the speech-to-text API component in order to be able to change speech-to-text provider in the future should the service being discontinued, or a better solution found.
+Automatically generated transcriptions are a big component of these type of project.
+Therefore is sensible to define an interface for the speech to text API component in order to be able to change speech to text provider in the future should the service being discontinued, or found a better solution.

 ### Spoken data (payed+free trial)

 ![spokendata](/img/img_chp2_context/spokendata.png)

 <!-- Despite having used YouTube captioning for great part of the prototyping of projects mentioned at the beginning of the post, to get the `srt` file of the transcription as in input to the application before integrating the speech to text api component. when it come to implement such component Spoken data turned out to be a better fit. -->

 Spoken data is mostly tailored at small teams of professional transcribers, but also individuals requiring transcriptions.

 <!-- ref -->

 With it being a smaller company they were more responsive in making changes.